tmpfs/rust-flutter/README.md

 ## MacOS

-Getting MacOS compiling and linking the dynamic ibrary is quite straightforward so we will do this one first.
+Getting MacOS compiling and linking the dynamic library is quite straightforward so we will do this one first.

 Check that you can run the vanilla flutter app: